bryanbill/atomify/README.md

 > **Small.
 Reactive.
 Simple.**

 Atomify is an idiomatic Dart library for building web applications with a laser focus on simplicity and reactivity.
-True to its name, Atomify breaks down UI development into atomic, composable elements that are both lightweight and powerful.
+Atomify breaks down UI development into atomic, composable elements that are both lightweight and powerful.

 ## ✨ Why Atomify?